Nexmo/station/_partials/client-sdk/voice/inbound-pstn-application-webhook.md

 and click 'Save changes'.

-NB: This gist is specific to this tutorial and in a real-life scenario, the `answer_url` should be provided by a purposely built web solution that can serve custom NCCO's if required.
+>NOTE: This gist is specific to this tutorial and in a real-life scenario, the `answer_url` should be provided by a purposely built web solution that can serve custom NCCOs if required.